zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone09.md

-The root zone cannot be an [Email Domain] since the email domain is the part to the left of the trailing dot, and the root zone owner name has nothing left of the traling dot.
+The root zone cannot be an [Email Domain] since the email domain is the part to the left of the trailing dot, and the root zone owner name has nothing left of the trailing dot.
 The root zone is excluded by this test case from the requirement of MX in the apex.

 Top-level domains ([TLDs][TLD]) can technically function as